marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fraction.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FRACTION, real number, fraction, floating point, fraction

 .. _fraction:

-.. index:: FRACTION

-.. index:: real number, fraction

-.. index:: floating point, fraction

 FRACTION --- Fractional part of the model representation
 ********************************************************